-A. Repeal and saving
+A. Repeal and Saving

-80. With the issue of these Directions, the existing Directions, instructions, and guidelines relating to Know Your Customers as applicable to Small Finance Banks stand repealed, as communicated vide [circular DOR.RRC.REC.302/33-01-010/2025-26 dated November 28, 2025](#).
-The Directions, instructions, and guidelines repealed prior to the issuance of these Directions shall continue to remain repealed.
-81. Notwithstanding such repeal, any action taken or purported to have been taken, or initiated under the repealed Directions, instructions, or guidelines shall continue to be governed by the provisions thereof.
+79. With the issue of these Directions, the existing Directions, instructions, and guidelines relating to Know Your Customer as applicable to Regional Rural Banks stand repealed, as communicated vide [circular DOR.RRC.REC.302/33-01-010/2025-26 dated November 28, 2025](#).
+The instructions and guidelines already repealed shall continue to remain repealed.
+80. Notwithstanding such repeal, any action taken or purported to have been taken, or initiated under the repealed Direction, instructions and guidelines shall continue to be governed by the provisions thereof.
 All approvals or acknowledgments granted under these repealed lists shall be deemed as governed by these Directions.
-Further, the repeal of these directions, instructions, or guidelines shall not in any way prejudicially affect: - (1) any right, obligation or liability acquired, accrued, or incurred thereunder; - (2) any penalty, forfeiture, or punishment incurred in respect of any contravention committed thereunder; - (3) any investigation, legal proceeding, or remedy in respect of any such right, privilege, obligation, liability, penalty, forfeiture, or punishment as aforesaid; and any such investigation, legal proceedings or remedy may be instituted, continued, or enforced and any such penalty, forfeiture or punishment may be imposed as if those directions, instructions, or guidelines had not been repealed
+Further, the repeal of these directions, instructions, or guidelines shall not in any way prejudicially affect: - (1) any right, obligation or liability acquired, accrued, or incurred thereunder; - (2) any, penalty, forfeiture, or punishment incurred in respect of any contravention committed thereunder; - (3) any investigation, legal proceeding, or remedy in respect of any such right, privilege, obligation, liability, penalty, forfeiture, or punishment as aforesaid; and any such investigation, legal proceedings or remedy may be instituted, continued, or enforced and any such penalty, forfeiture or punishment may be imposed as if those directions, instructions, or guidelines had not been repealed.